And Lo,

 conn=8 cache=MISS rt=5.010 urt=3.006

 For each follower, rt - urt = 2.0s exactly.
-That's the lock wait. urt reflects only the upstream call — identical for all five.
+That's the lock wait, right there. urt reflects only the upstream call, identical for all five.

-If your dashboard is graphing urt p99, this incident is invisible.
+If your dashboard graphs urt p99, this incident is invisible.
 Every request "took 3 seconds upstream", which is technically true and operationally useless.
 The clients waited 5.

 Now make the origin uncacheable.
 Same 3s sleep, but the response sets Cache-Control: no-store.
-Push the lock timeout high enough that it doesn't fire (proxy_cache_lock_timeout 60s).
-The cache never populates, so each upstream call doesn't satisfy any followers; the lock just keeps getting passed down the line.
+Push the lock timeout high enough that it never fires (proxy_cache_lock_timeout 60s).
+The cache never populates, so no upstream call ever satisfies a follower, the lock just keeps getting handed down the line.

 content_by_lua_block {